clubside/KodiNFOMusicVideos/README.md

 ## How to use

-After launching the application you will be presented with a folder selection interface.
+The Windows app is portable.
+After launching the application for the first time it will check the current folder for video files.
+If you place it in the same folder as your music videos you'll be good to go otherwise you will be presented with a folder selection interface.
 Enter or browse for your music videos folder.

 Once your folder is set a list of your music videos will display.
 A 'View' tab at the bottom of the list will reveal the filter options.
 The action bar at the bottom of the app has a back button, light/dark toggle, settings and about page.